grajnikanth/BlockchainND_Udacity_project3/README.md

 The URL is http://localhost:8000/block

 If the block data posted is empty a block will not be added and an error is reported back to the client browser.

+## Testing Endpoints of API
+To test the web services developed in this project the tool "Postman" was used.
+Postman is a collaboration platform for API development.
+Postman was developed for sending HTTP requests in a simple and quick way.

 ## What did I learn with this Project